What is Double Eyelid Surgery?

 Is the Point of Double Eyelid Surgery to Look ‘Westernised’?

 It is a common misconception that all Asian patients who have double eyelid surgery want to look more Caucasian or ‘westernised’.
-Most double eyelid surgery candidates are not looking to fit Eurocentric beauty ideals.
+Most double eyelid surgery candidates are not looking to fit Eurocentric beauty ideals, which can result in an unnatural appearance.
 Instead, they simply desire a change from their natural facial features.

 Patient wishes are carefully discussed during the initial consultation to ensure the surgeon and patient are on the same page about the goals of the procedure.
 It can be helpful to bring photos to the consultation to illustrate what a desirable outcome looks like for you.